Rescoring of Examinations

-Appeals to the board can be made by submitting an Appeal Request Form along with any supporting documentary material necessary for proper review of the case.
-The Appeal Request Form must be submitted within seven days after completion of the exam.
+Appeals to the board can be made by submitting a written request along with any supporting documentary material necessary for proper review of the case.
+The Appeal Request must be submitted within seven days after completion of the exam.

 The board will not consider appeals based on examination content, sufficiency or accuracy of answers to exam questions, scoring of the exam, and/or determination of the minimum passing score.